AlokHosamaneJP/OnlineUserWebApplication/README.md

 Objectives not achieved:
 1) Auto increment of table on all user interfaces when a new user logs on.
 (Ajax required)
 2) Automatically displaying multiple markers of users to all the users logged on.
 (Ajax required)

+Note: The same assignment has been attempted using python Flask framework, but faced a few drawbacks with map updation and marker placement.I have also pushed the same folder with the name of 'trialPython' which has the above mentioned python code.